What Vaccines Does Medicare Cover?

 Vaccinations Covered by Medicare Part D

-Part D plans specify which drugs and vaccines are paid for using a formulary.
-A formulary is a list of drugs and shots covered by a plan.
+Part D plans use a formulary, a list of drugs and shots, to indicate exactly which measures are covered by each plan.
 Formularies are designed to meet the needs of most members.
+However, your plan may still cover certain new vaccines, even if they do not appear in the formulary.

-Medicare Advantage (Part C) plans that include prescription drug coverage also usually cover all commercially available vaccinations.
+Medicare Advantage (Part C) plans that include prescription drug coverage usually also cover all commercially available vaccinations.

 Costs for Part D-Covered Vaccinations